timschr/OpenWakeUpReciever/hardware/README.md

 The need for accurate impedance matching is why there isn't much room for variations in the PCB design.
 Trace width, PCB material, thickness, and the number of layers all play a part in determining the overall impedance.
 We've chosen a 4-layer PCB as it offers easier impedance control.

+## Transmitter

+While our wake-up receiver (WuR) is all about listening for specific signals, it's important to remember that we also need a device to send these wake-up signals.

+Any device that supports On-Off Keying (OOK) at 868MHz could be used as a transmitter.
+In my project, I opted for the RFM95W module.
+What's really neat about this module is its support for LoRa, a low-power, long-range communication protocol.
+This could open up some fascinating possibilities, such as setting up a remote sensor network miles away via LoRa, and using WuRs for local communication.

+Specifically, I used the [RFM95W shield for the Arduino Uno by Draguino](https://github.com/jgromes/RadioLib), which worked perfectly.
+This shield integrates well with the Arduino Uno, making it easy to create and transmit signals to our WuR.

+An added bonus of the RFM95W module is that it's supported by the RadioLib library.
+If you're interested in doing more radio work with Arduino, I highly recommend checking out [RadioLib](https://github.com/jgromes/RadioLib).
+It's an incredibly helpful resource, packed full of tools and examples for various types of radio communication.

 ## Ordering Your PCB

-You will need to order your PCB based on the provided production files.
+With that said, let's start building.
+You will first need to order your PCB based on the provided [production files](production/).
 This guide will walk you through how to order it from JLCPCB, but you can also choose a different manufacturer as long as they have similar material characteristics.

 ### How to Order from JLCPCB: